GaleguinhoCakeHud/CakeHUD/README.md

 5-Have fun! :D

 PS:You can vereficate the arquive, the windows will tell "Windows Protected your computer".
 Is not virus If you want to download the zip.
-Got to this link:https://github.com/GaleguinhoCakeHud/CakeHUD-Alternative-
+Go to this link:https://github.com/GaleguinhoCakeHud/CakeHUD-Alternative-

 For any problem go to this these links and ask for help: http://steamcommunity.com/profiles/76561197995706966/ (Galeguinho)